sondi-ar/Archive/README.md

 <img src="Documentation/img/video.png" width="30%">       <img src="Documentation/img/video.jpg" width="31.8%">       <img src="Documentation/img/video2.png" width="25%">

-The mechanism of the projector at the archive was unfortunately broken.
-It was not possible to watch the movie frame by frame.
+The archive had 2 projectors available.
+Unfortunately The mechanism of both projectors were unfortunately broken.
+It was not possible to watch the movie projected.
+The only way to watch it was frame by frame.
  <br/> <img src="Documentation/img/video3.png" width="30%">       <img src="Documentation/img/video4.jpg" width="30%">

 ## Pornography and Art